XiaozhanYang/epoch-newsletter/README.md

 # Epoch Time Newsletter in the UK

-A repository for the source code of Epoch Times Weekly newsletter campaign management in the UK.
+A repository for the source code to manage Epoch Times Weekly newsletter campaigns in the UK.